mertbagt/whats-for-dinner/README.md

 ![example screen](./src/Images/scrshot.JPG)

 App allows users to plan menus either by selecting and arranging dishes for their menu, or by using a random function to generate ideas to plan a menu around.
-Meant to be a basic framework to allow for expansions to potentially include calorie counting, dietary filters and linked ingrediants to start a shopping list with.
+Meant to be a basic framework to allow for expansions to potentially include calorie counting, dietary filters and linked ingredients to start a shopping list with.

 (HTML/CSS/JavaScript/React/Node/Express/PostgreSQL)